apache/calcite/site/README.md

 branch.

-Before making a release, release manager must ensure that "site" is in sync with "master".
+Before making a release, release manager must ensure that "site" is in sync with "main".
 Immediately after a release, the release manager will publish the site, including all of the features that have just been released.
-When making an edit to the site, a Calcite committer must commit the change to the git "master" branch (as well as git, to publish the site, of course).
+When making an edit to the site, a Calcite committer must commit the change to the git "main" branch (as well as git, to publish the site, of course).
 If the edit is to appear on the site immediately, the committer should then cherry-pick the change into the "site" branch.
-If there have been no feature-related changes on the site since the release, then "site" should be a fast-forward merge of "master".
+If there have been no feature-related changes on the site since the release, then "site" should be a fast-forward merge of "main".